Skip to main content

 Pointe-Noire (Coastal)

-Economic capital and port city with emphasis on seafood - grilled fish, maboke, and fish stews.
-Nganda culture thrives with restaurants serving regional specialties.
+The economic capital and main port, where the kitchen leans on the sea: grilled fish, maboke, and fish stews.
+Nganda culture runs strong here, with restaurants cooking regional specialties.

 Signature Dishes: